The most romantic candles of all time - Master Perfumer-approved aphrodisiacs and seductive scents

 The best Valentine's Day candles - for real aromatic romance

-Consider this your permission to be picky: chemistry matters, even with candles.
-Luckily, I’ve done the matchmaking for you.
+This gives you a lot of freedom to explore the fragrances that are closest to your experience and what you associate with romance.
+So, you can consider this permission to be picky: chemistry matters, even with candles.
+Luckily, I’ve done the searching, smelling, and matchmaking for you.
 Whether you’re planning a cosy night in, setting the scene for date night, or simply romancing yourself (highly recommended), my recommendations below cover all the bases.
 There’s a perfect match for every mood.

 How to gift a candle for Valentine's Day